Applehand/SEOwayfinder/README.md

 **SEOpus** is a user-friendly command-line tool that simplifies SEO tasks by effortlessly parsing web page data.
 It streamlines the extraction of essential SEO insights for bulk analysis and optimization, making interaction with web data easier and more efficient.

 ## Features

-- Parse sitemap URLs, XML files, or URLs from the clipboard.
+- Parse XML sitemaps and URLs.
 - Crawl web pages and extract SEO-relevant data, including:
   - Meta descriptions
   - Page titles